OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

-# Step-by-step guide
+# Part 1 - Geochemical data

-This workflow should show the full strength of the [*RRatepol package*](https://hope-uib-bio.github.io/R-Ratepol-package/) for working with data types **other** than fossil pollen.
+This workflow should show the full strength of the [*RRatepol package*](https://hope-uib-bio.github.io/R-Ratepol-package/) for working with data types **other** than fossil pollen, specifically for **geochemical data**.
 It should serve as step-by-step guidance starting from downloading dataset from Neotoma, building age-depth models, to estimating rate-of-change using age uncertainty.

+For a workflow using **XRF data**, see [Part 2 - XRF data](https://ondrejmottl.github.io/OCCR_R-Ratepol_workshop/part_2_xrf_data.html).

 ⚠️**This workflow is only meant as an example**: There may be several additional steps for data preparation which should be done to properly implement RRatepol and asssess rate of change for your specific project.